 The fifth volume in the series WHO WE ARE by Jason McKeown examined how the history Manningham FC / Bradford City AFC has shaped the club of today.
 A sixth volume, LATE TO THE GAME has been written by Rob Grillo exploring the origins of soccer in Bradford and was published in May, 2019.

-A seventh volume is planned for release later in 2019 and there are plans for another three books between 2020-22 which will include WOOL CITY RIVALS – FALL FROM THE TOP by myself, featuring the twentieth century rivalry of Bradford City and Bradford (Park Avenue).
+A seventh volume is planned for release in 2020 and there are plans for another three books between 2020-22 which will include WOOL CITY RIVALS – FALL FROM THE TOP by myself, featuring the twentieth century rivalry of Bradford City and Bradford (Park Avenue).

 You can find detail of the BANTAMSPAST HISTORY REVISITED series by following the link.
 When complete, the collected volumes will provide a definitive history of Bradford football from its origins to the present day and contradicts many of the false narratives that have been told.
 Link to purchase the books here